 Subdeck’s atrophy most often affects your hands, arms, legs or feet.

 It affects 5% of people who suffer a traumatic injury.
 This condition is frequently seen among women between the ages of 40 and 60, but sometimes can occur in children and the elderly.

 There are two types of Complex regional pain syndrome (CRPS); both can be tied to injury, surgery or illness.
 However the exact cause of CRPS is unknown.
 Some experts explain it as a “short circuit” that causes over-activity in the sympathetic nerve system.

 Other causes can be:

-- It is associated with medical conditions such as diabetes, thyroid disease, and pressure on a nerve, infections, cancer, neck problems, stroke, or heart attack.
+- Experts associate it with medical conditions such as diabetes, thyroid disease, pressure on a nerve, infections, cancer, neck problems, stroke, or heart attack.

 - It also can occur spontaneously.